atakanaltok/awesome-useful-websites/README.md

 * https://validator.w3.org/checklink - Check links and anchors in Web pages or full Web sites
 * https://www.urlvoid.com/ - Website Reputation/Safety Checker.
 This service helps you detect potentially malicious websites
 * https://www.similarsites.com/ - Find similar websites and learn about its statistics
+* https://www.locabrowser.com/ - How is your website looks like from a different country?
+Test geo-targeted website from different locations in real time